You can also read this guide in Français.

 As such, here you will find some of the common ways to get around iTunes crashing and easily transfer files between devices.

-1: How to Fix iTunes Crashes in Normal Way
+1. How to Fix iTunes Crashes Easily and Quickly

-1.1 iTunes Crashing due to Issues in Operating System
+2. Repair iTunes Crashing Due to Issues in Operating System

 iTunes can crash due to a number of reasons.
 However, one of the most common causes of iTunes crashing is due to an incompatibility between your iTunes app and your operating software.